 Want more voltage?
 Increase the speed, add stronger magnets, or pack in more conductors.
 Each of these factors nudges the EMF higher.

-This formula isn’t just theory.
-Engineers lean on it when designing machines that power factories, communication towers, or even battery systems.
-It helps match the right generator to the right job.
+This formula isn't just theory.
+Engineers lean on it when designing machines that power factories, communication towers, or even battery systems—many of which are supported by industrial-grade diesel generators.

 Separately excited generators use an independent power source for their field winding, giving rock-solid voltage.